Church Rewnewal Journey

 Church Renewal Journey is a “pew-to-pew” ministry designed to assist the congregation in experiencing a spiritual awakening.
 Church Renewal is a ministry of the laity to mobilize Christians off the pew and into the mission field.
 A mission field that may be found right where we are.

-We invite you to join us in the next step of this Church Renewal Journey, the Equipping Weekend.
+We invite you to join us on the weekend of May 20th-22nd for the next step of this Church Renewal Journey, the Equipping Weekend.
 The Lay Ministry Weekend is the second step in the Church Renewal Process and many would say the most important step.
 The first weekend, The Lay Renewal Weekend or The Awakening Weekend, focuses on the principle that God knows me and desires to use me in His work in the world.

 The second weekend, The Lay Ministry Weekend or The Equipping Weekend, goes a step deeper and focuses on the principle that since God desires to use me in His reconciling work in the world, He has prepared me and “shaped” me for that work.